ProjectDebbie/Multinomial_classifier/README.md

 The 3d printing corpus contains the PMIDs of the entire 3d printing literature available up to November 2020 which represents 11,153 articles.
 These articles were found using the following Pubmed query:(((3d printing) OR (3d-printing) OR (three dimensional printing) OR (bioprinting)) NOT ((review)[Publication Type])) NOT ((systematic review)[Publication Type])
+NB: To retrieve the abstracts from the given PMIDs, you can use the Ebot tool from NCBI (link:https://www.ncbi.nlm.nih.gov/Class/PowerTools/eutils/ebot/ebot.cgi).
+This tool works by taking a list of PMIDs or a Pubmed query to generate a perl code that you can run on your terminal in order to get the abstracts in MEDLINE format.